 The Council meets twice a year, in November and in May.
 Applications are initially considered at the November meeting and recommendations made regarding any potential issues.
-The May meeting then ensures these recommendations have been met and the Committee agrees on the allocation of financial support.
+The May meeting then ensures these recommendations have been met and the Committee agrees on the possible allocation of financial support.

 |At least five weeks; although the committee are willing to consider shorter durations under exceptional circumstances

 |Up to £2,000 depending on planned costs of the expedition and availability of funds

 |Level of study:

 |Year of study:

 How to apply

-|Insurance||Suitable travel insurance must be taken out by all members of the expedition.
-Once the risk assessment has been approved by the Insurance Department and the University Safety Office, expedition members may apply for the University's travel insurance.
-If the expedition is to a country where the Foreign and Commonwealth Office advises against travel, this will have to be referred in the first instance to the University Safety Office, with a copy to the Insurance Section, and for possible onward referral to the University's insurer.|
+Suitable travel insurance must be taken out by all members of the expedition.
+Once the risk assessment has been reviewed by the Insurance Department and the University Safety Office, expedition members may apply for the University's travel insurance as an Oxford University Exploration Club member - subject to eligibility.

-|Expedition rules and bank authorisation||All members of the expedition must sign the Expedition Council rules and return to the Council Secretary at least three weeks prior to departure, along with the bank authorisation form.|
+|All members of the expedition must sign a copy of the Expedition Council rules which will be provided to successful expeditions and return these to the Council Secretary at least four weeks prior to departure.
+Bank details must also be provided when requested.

 |Medical requirements and first aid training

 You will also be required to submit a statement of the mandatory medical requirements and complete the first aid training form and medical requirements form.
 The estimated costs of medical treatment, supplies and first aid training must be included in the expedition's budget.
-Written confirmation that all members of the expedition have received the recommended advice, medical treatment and first aid training must be sent to the Secretary of the Expeditions Council at least two weeks prior to expedition's departure.Failure to comply with these procedures will be reported to the Proctors and any recognition and financial support provided by the University withdrawn.
+Written confirmation that all members of the expedition have received the recommended advice, medical treatment and first aid training must be sent to the Secretary of the Expeditions Council at least four weeks prior to expedition's departure.Failure to comply with these procedures will be reported to the Proctors and any recognition and financial support provided by the University withdrawn.